-Duval and Hillsborough counties were the only agencies that provided M/WBE or SBE utilization reports.
-The reports were reviewed for any evidence of increased contracting with M/WBEs.
+Duval and Hillsborough counties were the only counties that provided M/WBE or SBE utilization reports.
+Each report was reviewed for any evidence of increased contracting with M/WBEs.
 The report results can be found in the subsections below.

 1. Duval County Utilization Reports